Skip to Content

 Although minor repairs can extend the life of your property’s roof, eventually there will be a time when the entire roof should be reshingled.

-During an inspection, be on the lookout for the most common warning signs that a roof is starting to fail.
-If you notice shingles are curled, buckled, or missing, this may signal the need for a replacement.
+During a roof inspection, be on the lookout for the most common warning signs that a roof is starting to fail.
+If you notice shingles are curled, buckled, or missing, this may signal the need for a roof replacement.

 Other critical signs include sagging, visible holes, or water damage.
-Don’t forget to check for wood rot and mold, which can spread and damage other parts of the structure.
+Don’t forget to check for wood rot and mold, which can spread and damage other parts of the structure, leading to more extensive property repair needs.
+Recognizing these signs early is crucial for preventive maintenance.

 Regular roof inspections and maintenance checks help identify smaller issues early.
 Addressing minor issues promptly—like replacing damaged shingles or sealing up weak spots—can prevent water infiltration and structural damage to the property.

-Clearing leaves or debris and maintaining gutters also helps prevent excess moisture and prolonging the roof’s lifespan.
+Clearing leaves or debris and maintaining gutters also helps prevent excess moisture and prolonging the roof’s lifespan, which are essential roof maintenance tips.

 Your property’s roof protects your investment and ensures your renters are safe and secure.
-Proper roof maintenance is a must.
+Proper roof maintenance is a must for landlords.
 Instead of waiting for major issues to appear, take action early.
-This way, you’ll never be uncertain about whether it’s time to replace the shingles—you’ll already be prepared.
+This way, you’ll never be uncertain about whether it’s time to replace the shingles—you’ll already be prepared, saving on costly roof repair emergencies.

 At Real Property Management Metro Detroit, we help manage maintenance schedules and coordinate maintenance for all our clients.
 Contact us or call 248-808-6550 to learn how our expert property management services in Dearborn can help safeguard your rental home.